Glossary of Business Insurance Terms

 How does contingent business interruption insurance apply to cyberattacks?

-When CBI is added to a cyber liability insurance policy, it will provide financial protection if one of your top external partners, such as a software provider, is forced to shut down due to damage caused by hackers.
+When CBI is added to a cyber insurance policy, it provides financial protection if one of your top external partners, such as a software provider, is forced to shut down due to damage caused by hackers.

 Covered perils typically include cyberattacks, such as data breaches, social engineering attacks, and other common cyber threats.
 This can look like: